hockeyj85/tictactoe-flux-react/README.md

 tictactoe-flux-react
 ====================

-A simple implementation of tic-tac-toe (without any logic) using react and flux.
+A simple implementation of tic-tac-toe (without any ai) using react and flux.

 #To set up
 * [npm](https://www.npmjs.org/) must be installed.